lrgresearch/gpaw-tools/installation.md

     sudo apt upgrade

 You do not need to install X server on your Windows to use with WSLg.

+##### WSL2 memory problem
+By default the WSL2 will consume up to 50% of the total system memory upto 8GB at max.
+However, it is possible to configure an upper limit for the memory and swap usage.
+Firstly, you must create a .wslconfig file in your Windows related home directory (C:\Users\<user>\.wslconfig).
+And for 14GB RAM and 32 GB Swap, add following information to that file:

+    [wsl2]
+    memory=14GB
+    swap=32GB

+Then, open powershell or terminal and run:

+    wsl --shutdown

+Then, you can continue with new RAM-Swap settings.

 #### Running on Linux machines
 Instead of using a Windows system as a host, you can use Linux system to do your calculations.
 It is rather simple and it will give you more performance.